batcholi/Archean_wiki/src/components/fluids/fluidPump/SmallTurboPump.md

 The Small Turbo pump is a component used to transfer high-density fluid up to 10 kg per second.

 # Usage
-The pump has two fluid ports, one on each side, marked by colors:
-- Blue corresponds to the input
-- Red corresponds to the output

 ## Power Supply
 To use the pump, it needs to be powered by high-voltage.
 It consumes up to 10 kw when running at full speed.